MarcelloMuy/ci-ms1-rickshaw-tours/README.md

 ### All pages:
 - Navigation bar is placed at the top of the screen with the menu centred on small screens and at the top right on large screens.
 It has a hover effect and an active CSS class that indicates which page the user is, improving user experience.
 - Logo is place at the top and centred on small screens and top left on large screens.
+Works as a link for the home page.
 - Social media links (for Facebook, Twitter, Instagram) are placed in the footer at the bottom of the page.
 All links will open in a new tab.
 - The color scheme of all pages were chosen using [ColorSpace](https://mycolor.space/) with focus in contrast, consistency and a pleasant user experience.
-- Buttons are consistent in all pages with a hover effect and border radius.
+- Buttons are consistent in all pages with a hover and border radius effect.
 ### Home page:
 - Hero image is placed under the navigation bar and is in consistency with the website theme.
 - The hero image has a heading and a paragraph that makes clear what is the purpose of the website.